 public class MockProcessorContext extends Object implements ProcessorContext, org.apache.kafka.streams.processor.internals.RecordCollector.Supplier

-is a mock of ProcessorContext
+MockProcessorContext is a mock of ProcessorContext for users to test their Processor,

-, and ValueTransformer
+Transformer, and ValueTransformer implementations.

 The tests for this class (org.apache.kafka.streams.MockProcessorContextTest) include several behavioral tests that serve as example usage.